unyt-org/datex-tractor/README.md

   - With a permalink to the correlated file, line and commit

 > [!IMPORTANT]
-> If nothing to do is found in the code base the todo-list-issue get's closed, as well as all issues mentioned in it
+> If nothing to do is found in the code base the todo-list-issue get's closed, as well as all issues mentioned in it.

 ### Request timing
 ---